bibbox/bibbox-documentation/docs/installation-image.md

             127.0.0.1       eb3kit

-        to the first part of your URL, e.g.
+        to the first part of your URL (don't write 'replace', this is just the example)

             127.0.0.1       replace